WELCOME TO CAAL!

 Our Mission

-Some dozen teams from twenty institutions in seven countries are creating an open access digital inventory of archaeological landscapes in the region.
+Teams, from over twenty institutions across the six countries, are working together to create an open access digital inventory of archaeological landscapes in the region.
 Remote sensing teams are mapping and exploring from above.
-Archival teams are delving into often fragile and unpublished records of a century of research and digitising pages, glass plate images, films, colour renderings, hand drawn maps and field diaries, as well as annual reports.
+Archival teams are delving into often fragile and unpublished records of a century of research – digitising pages, glass plate images, films, colour renderings, hand drawn maps and field diaries, as well as annual reports.
 Together this data will provide a unique source of information for researchers and other interested parties with details about the contents of the archives, shifts in landscapes over time and the human interactions integral to all this.

 Our History